Wednesday, 7 May, 7:30 p.m. – Casino Bern, Burgerratssaal

 from: Recomposed: Vivaldi – The Four Seasons

-for Violin and Strings
+for Violin and String Ensemble

 Spring